Abdul-Majid-Khan/Smart-Attendance-System/Readme.md

 3. **Add known face images:**
     - Place the images of the known individuals in the `photos` directory.
-    - Update the script to load these images and their encodings.
+    - Update the script to load these images and their encodings.to get the correct result face encoding is necessary
+    -

 ## Usage